Skip to main content

 Healthcare settings should be safe spaces for people who need treatment — not environments that tolerate racism, xenophobia, classism, homophobia, transphobia, sexism, or other forms of discrimination.

 Healthcare organizations should hire interpreters as needed to ensure that all patients can communicate effectively.
-For every patient, hearing and being heard by healthcare providers is a basic right, essential to culturally competent and effective treatment.
+For every patient, hearing and being heard by healthcare providers is a basic right that is essential to culturally competent and effective treatment.
 Interpreters help ensure healthcare organizations recognize and fulfill this right.

 Communicate Like a Leader in Healthcare Settings